nicole-beatrice-go/cse15l-lab-reports/labreport1remoteaccesstutorial.md

 ## Trying Commands
 Finally, you can run some commands!

-Here's a brief rundown of what each command does.
+Here's a brief rundown of what each command does:

 * `cat <path1><path2>` : (means concatenate) prints out the contents of the files within the given paths
 * `ls <path>` : (means list) lists the files and folders of the path